Found Conditions

 Nabil agrees.
 "Our generation of architects believes the found condition has stuff on it, and that has to be part of the design approach," he said.
 Architects, especially those working in a city like Los Angeles, are never working with a blank slate.

 His research for his final studio work probes oil infrastructure and refineries.
-He views them as vast forbidden zones that shapes the local environment without ever allowing the public inside.
+He views them as vast forbidden zones that shape the local environment without ever allowing the public inside.

-Beyond the studio, they’ve taken on other high-profile opportunities.
-Nabil spent the summer of 2025 working on a big art installation for Coachella by UCLA AUD alumni Benjamin Freyinger and Andrew Holder of the Los Angeles Design Group, an architectural practice known for merging historical ideas with contemporary urban challenges.
-“Visage Brut,” became a sculpture whose slumped, melancholy face greeted festivalgoers in the desert.
+Beyond the studio, they've taken on other high-profile opportunities.
+Nabil spent the summer of 2025 working on an art installation for Coachella by UCLA AUD alumni Benjamin Freyinger and Andrew Holder of the Los Angeles Design Group, an architectural practice known for merging historical ideas with contemporary urban challenges.

-When New York-based architecture firm, FORMA was invited to participate in the Chicago Architecture Biennial, AUD professor and FORMA co-founder Miroslava Brooks brought EmaLee on to work on their piece titled "Commons Reimagined: Collectivity Through Space."
-Designed to be touched, rearranged, and shared, the installation encouraged physical engagement and social interaction, reclaiming play as a civic and spatial act.
-The pair has also contributed to multiple exhibitions at UCLA itself, including work supporting the school’s accreditation review by the National Architectural Accreditation Board, which evaluates every professional architecture program in the country on a regular cycle to verify that students are meeting rigorous licensure standards.
+When New York-based architecture firm FORMA was invited to participate in the Chicago Architecture Biennial, AUD professor and FORMA co-founder Miroslava Brooks brought EmaLee on to work on their piece titled "Commons Reimagined: Collectivity Through Space."
+Designed to be touched, rearranged and shared, the installation encouraged physical engagement and social interaction, reclaiming play as a civic and spatial act.
+The pair has also contributed to multiple exhibitions at UCLA itself, including one supporting the school's accreditation review by the National Architectural Accrediting Board, which evaluates every professional architecture program in the country on a regular cycle to verify that students are meeting rigorous licensure standards.

 After graduation, they'll teach in TeenArch, the School of the Arts and Architecture's popular annual summer intensive course for high school students.
 They'll return to Northern California to join a startup.
 Eventually, the plan is to establish a practice of their own.